Akash-M/Kubernetes-Helm/How_To_Load_Multiple_Files/README.md

 ## Loading multiple files :

-Following are steps to attach files to volumes to which can be accessed by containers:

 1: Create a charts folder in the root directory of your project and create two folders inside it
     -  One folder to store the files which need to be attached to the volume (We will name it as ```files``` for now.)
     -  One folder to store the helm charts (We will name it as ```templates```)